 Another option is our Roasted Mate.
-As the name suggests when preparing the herb it is toasted as part of the drying process, imparting a slight roasted taste.
+The leaves are toasted which imparts a slightly roasted taste.
 The leaf is dark and tastes almost coffee-like, and is a good choice if you are trying to ‘kick’ the coffee habit!

-Michael prefers our Sweet Orange Mate which is a blend of green and roasted mate along with some citrus and licorice which tends to soften the ‘herbieness’ a little.
-Either way, you will receive a surge of energy and mental clarity which really gets you on the right track and sets you up for the day!
+Michael prefers our Sweet Orange Mate, a blend of green and roasted mate along with some citrus and licorice which tends to soften the ‘herbiness a little.
+As a result, you will receive a surge of energy and mental clarity which really gets you on the right track and sets you up for the day!

-Like most teas, Yerba Mate is surrounded by legends.
-First discovered centuries ago by the indigenous people in South America, Yerba Mate has become revered as the ‘drink of the gods’ because people survived drought and famine drinking this tea.
-It is said to enhance health, vitality, and longevity and is now becoming an alternative to coffee in many other areas of the world too.
-With 24 vitamins and minerals, 15 amino acids, high antioxidant levels and naturally occurring caffeine, Yerba Mate is a very well balanced stimulant!
+Above all, this drink plays a role in many legendary tales.
+First discovered centuries ago by the indigenous people in South America, Yerba Mate has become revered as the ‘drink of the gods.’
+People survived drought and famine drinking this tea.
+It can enhance health, vitality, and longevity and is now becoming an alternative to coffee in many other areas of the world.
+This well-balanced stimulant has 24 vitamins and minerals, 15 amino acids, and is high in antioxidants.

-You may find comments about Yerba Mate having ‘more anti oxidants than green tea’ so lets just say Mate contains ‘abundant anti oxidants’ and is low in tannins, so can be brewed very strong without any bitterness which also makes it easier on the stomach.
-Along with a massive burst of energy, Mate will curb your appetite, raise your metabolism and burn calories i.e. loose weight.
-Sounds easy if all you have to do is drink Yerba Mate.
+You may find comments about this tea having ‘more anti-oxidants than green tea.’
+Let’s just say Mate contains ‘abundant anti oxidants’ and is low in tannins, You can brew this tea very strong without any bitterness which also makes it easier on the stomach.
+Along with a massive burst of energy, Mate will curb your appetite, raise your metabolism and burn calories i.e. lose weight.
+Sounds easy if all you have to do is drink this tea.

 Tags: argentina, BestTeas, Bombilla, Brazil, downtown sarasota farmers market, local coffee + tea, LocalTea, LocalTeaCo, Mate, Paraguay, Roasted Mate, sarasota, Selby, SelbyGardens, sip locally, SRQ, sweet orange Mate, yerba Mate